This content applies to England only.

 Housing laws vary between England and Scotland.
 Get advice relating to Scotland

-You may be able to get housing benefit or local housing allowance (LHA) to help pay the rent on your home if you have a low income or are claiming welfare benefits.
+If you have a low income or are claiming welfare benefits, you may be able to get housing benefit or local housing allowance to help pay some or all of the rent on your home.
+You can claim if you are in work, out of work or retired.